 I'm excited to announce my new fiction short, Hold On will premiere at the 2017 Sundance Film Festival.
 The film tells the story of a young man who is left to care for his grandmother one morning.
-The two-hander stars activist/former model Bethann Hardison who plays opposite newcomer Jimmie Jeter.
+The two-hander stars former model and activist Bethann Hardison opposite newcomer Jimmie Jeter.
 Thanks to a talented & generous cast & crew and to IndieWire who has named "Hold" On one of Sundance's "10 Must-See Shorts."

 Over the weekend I was honored to accept the Emerging Talent Award from the Voice of a Woman Festival whose mission is to feature the aesthetic expressions and points-of-view of women artists, as well as to give 'voice' to the stories and experiences of women and girls.
 Other honorees included fellow filmmaker Shola Lynch, VR designer Resh Sidu, the team behind Equal Means Equal, and Gamechanger Films.
 Thanks to VOW for presenting our works!

 Last Wednesday, You Can Go was 1 of 8 films selected to screen at the 11th Annual NBC-Universal Short Film Festival held at the Directors Guild of America in Los Angeles.
 Big congrats to screenwriter (and dear friend) Daniel Solé, who was awarded Best Writer — and to all the finalists on their amazing work!